Windows 8 for Providers

 Microsoft's Building Windows 8 blog.

-lynda.com training for Windows 8 is available to many of Penn's Schools and Centers.
+lynda.com training regarding a first look at Windows 8 is available to many of Penn's Schools and Centers.
 For more information, please see the University's lynda.com page.

 -- John Mulhern III, Lead for Client Technologies, ISC Technology Support Services